trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 A pre-planned series of cuts and throws to begin an offensive point, designed to create optimal offensive attacking situations.

 ## Punt
 A throw that attempts to give the throwing team favorable field position on the ensuing defensive possession, prioritizing that aspect over the likelihood of completion.
-See also "Huck and Play D."
+See also 'Huck and Play D.'

 ## Push Pass
 A throw held similarly to a backhand with the index finger along the edge of the disc, released with the palm facing forward and flicking the wrist toward the target to impart rotational spin.
 Most effective as a short-distance pass in low wind.

 ## Rabbit
 A position in a zone defense charged with following the disc and setting a mark on each successive thrower.
-Synonymous terms: "Chase," "Puppy"
+Synonymous terms: 'Chase,' 'Puppy'

 ## Read
 1. Anticipating where a disc will end up based on its flight shape and characteristics.